learn-co-students/cli-data-gem-assessment-v-000/README.md

 # Dog

 Welcome to my first project!
 This is the Dog CLI Biography menu.
-What this command line interface does is that it has the user select one from many dogs and then scrapes data from the purina website and gives a biography about that one dog the user chose.
+What this command line interface does is that it has the user select one from many dogs and then scrapes data from the Purina website and gives a biography about that one dog the user chose.
+It gives the user many options on what dogs they would like to know more about.

 ## Installation